Notes to self

 If you were issuing TLS certificates with Traefik, you can now replace it by setting ssl to true and specifying your host there.
 Otherwise you can skip it.

-The healthcheck path remained the same at /up but you might need to remove the health check path from host check:
+The healthcheck path remained the same at /up but you might need to remove the health check path from SSL or hostname checks:

 config.host_authorization = { exclude: ->(request) { request.path == "/up" } }